Dan-Duran/website-rsync-backup/README.md

 └── monthly/
 ```

+## Error Handling

+The script includes error checking for critical operations:
+- Ensures it's run with root privileges
+- Checks for sufficient disk space before starting the backup
+- Logs errors and exits if critical operations fail

 ## License

 This project is open source and available under the [MIT License](LICENSE).

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/Dan-Duran/website-rsync-backup/issues) if you want to contribute.
+Feel free to check the [issues page](https://github.com/Dan-Duran/website-rsync-backup/issues) if you want to contribute.

 ## Author